Molot2032/minqlxtism/README.md

 **IMPORTANT**: Don't be running the above using `sudo` or within the system context.
 Follow best practices and install these under the service account user you'll be executing `qzeroded` with, these packages will be local to that user and won't interfere with Ubuntu's built-in Python packages.

 - Redis should work right off the bat, but you might want to edit the config and make it use UNIX sockets instead for the sake of speed. minqlxtended is configured through CVARs, just like you would configure `qzeroded`.
 This means you can use `server.cfg` or by passing the CVARs as command line arguments with `+set`.
-All the cvars have default values, except for `qlx_owner`, which must contain your SteamID64.
+All the CVARs have default values, except for `qlx_owner`, which must contain your SteamID64.
 Note that the listed owner operates outside of the built-in permission system and can execute any command (and even raw Python).

 - You're almost there.
 Now simply edit the scripts you use to launch the server, but make it point to `run_server_x64_minqlxtended.sh` instead of `run_server_x64.sh`.